$3,100,000Pressure sore death

 Nursing homes are legally obligated to provide a certain standard of care to their residents, including taking steps to prevent the development of bedsores.
 Federal and state regulations set clear expectations for how nursing homes must care for their patients.

-Failing to meet these obligations constitutes negligence.
-When nursing homes do not provide proper care—whether due to understaffing, lack of training, or poor management—they can be held legally responsible for any harm to residents.
+Failing to meet these obligations constitutes negligence when nursing homes do not provide proper care—whether due to understaffing, lack of training, or poor management—they can be held legally responsible for any harm to residents.

 If a loved one has developed bedsores while in a nursing home, families have the right to file a nursing home abuse claim, seeking compensation for the harm caused by the facility’s negligence.